eMapR/TimeSync-Plus/README.md

 - Click the "Tasks" Tab.
 - In the "Tasks" there will be 7 tasks: 4 images (rgb654 rgb543 rgbTC rbg432) and 3 files (observationsInfo, Observations-KML, Observations_GeoJSON).
 - Click on each of the "RUN" Tabs.
-- A Tasks dialog box will appear
+- A Tasks dialog box will appear.
-- Double check Drive folder (the folder where it will be saved on your Google Drive)
+- Double check the drive folder value (The folder where it will be saved on your Google Drive).
 - Click the "Run" Tab.
 - A rotating gear will appear next to the task.
 - repeat for each task, keeping the Drive folder the same for each task.